 Where you decide to consult is important.
-If you are holding an event, consider venues which will help you reach the whole of your community.
+If you are holding an event, consider venues that will help you reach the whole of your community.

-Community buildings are perhaps the obvious choices although not always the only option and not all communities have one.
-Is there a local school, sports centre, or does the local pub have a spare room that could be used instead?
-This is also one of the first moments to allow you to start networking with your community, so reach out and speak to different venues about your ideas.
+Community buildings such as village halls are perhaps the obvious choices although not always the only option and not all communities have one.
+Is there a local school, sports club, or does the local pub have a spare room that could be used instead?
+This is also one of the first opportunities to allow you to start networking with your community, so reach out and speak to different venues about your ideas.